Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 smoker temp

-When you are ready to start cooking your turkey, preheat your smoker to 225 degrees F. Insert a meat thermometer into the thickest part of the breast.
+When you are ready to start cooking your turkey, preheat your smoker to 225°F. Insert a meat thermometer into the thickest part of the breast.

 traeger smoked spatchcock turkey recipe crispy on smoker grates

-When your bird is around 140 degrees (or if the internal temperature seems to stall before that), turn your Traeger up to 350 degrees.
-Finish out the cook at this temperature–it will crisp up the skin and help you finish the turkey in a timely manner, helping you bypass a potential stall.
-When your turkey reaches an internal temp of 165 degrees F, remove it from the grill.
+Set your turkey breast side up directly on the grill grates.
+Smoke the turkey at 225°F until the bird reaches an internal temperature of 140-145°F. Then, turn the Traeger up to 350°F. Finish out the cook at this temperature–it will crisp up the skin and help you finish the turkey in a timely manner, helping you bypass a potential stall.

 smoked turkey on gray platter on wooden table with yellow napkin